 Program goal: To train graduate students in vision research and research management skills, and educate the next generation of leaders in vision science.

 Duration of program: 2 years

 Enrollment: 10 students per year

 Multidisciplinary approach: Courses are taught by faculty members from the University of Miami, including the Miller School of Medicine, School of Business Administration, College of Arts and Sciences and Department of Veterinary Resources.

-Related disciplines: Research management, administrative skills, grant writing for funding applications, business plan formulation
+Related disciplines: Research management, administrative skills, grant writing for funding applications and business plan formulation.

 Degree requirements: 30 credits

 Tuition & Fees: Click here for cost of attendance